Council Tax: recovery of non-payment

 Which goods can the enforcement agent not remove and take?

 There are three stages of enforcement and a cost scale associated to each.
-These fees are set in law and cannot be changed by the council or the enforcement agent:
+These fees are set in law and cannot be changed by us or the enforcement agent:

 |Stage||Fixed fee||Percentage fee (percentage of sum to be recovered exceeding £1500)|